-The Agency's Governmental Funds include the General Fund and the Special Revenue Funds.
+The Agency's Governmental Funds include the General Fund, special revenue funds, and Capital Projects Fund.
 Governmental Funds account for all of the Agency's basic services.
 These focus on how cash and other financial assets that can readily be converted to cash flow in and out and the balances left at year-end that are available for spending.
 Consequently, the Governmental Fund Statements provide a detailed short-term view that helps determine whether there are greater or fewer financial resources that can be spent in the near future to finance the Agency's programs.
 Because this information does not encompass the additional long-term focus of the Government-Wide Statements, additional information at the bottom of the Governmental Fund Statements explains the relationship or differences between the two statements.